Consistency¶

 It might be a good idea to disable this rule and switch to

-in case your project has a lot of false-positives due to some specific string chars that uses%
+flake8-pep3101in case your project has a lot of false-positives due to some specific string chars that uses%a lot.See also

 https://github.com/gforcada/flake8-pep3101 https://msdn.microsoft.com/en-us/library/56e442dc.aspx https://docs.python.org/3/library/stdtypes.html#old-string-formatting https://pyformat.info/